 What are the best outdoor activities to experience in Copenhagen during August?

 Cycling along the city’s many bike paths is a popular choice in August.
 The weather is ideal for riding through scenic spots like Nyhavn and The Lakes.
 Additionally, kayaking in the harbor offers a unique perspective of the city.
+Coming to Copenhagen in September?
+Read out post about things to do in Copenhagen in September.

 Where can I find family-friendly attractions in Copenhagen for a summer visit?